auraphp/Aura.Dispatcher/README.md

 ### Object Method

-We can tell the dispatcher to examine the params for a method to call on the object.
+We can tell the _Dispatcher_ to examine the params for a method to call on the object.
 This method will take precedence over the `__invoke()` method on an object, if such a method exists.

-First, tell the dispatcher to examine the value of the `action` param to find the name of the method it should invoke.
+First, tell the _Dispatcher_ to examine the value of the `action` param to find the name of the method it should invoke.

 ```php
 <?php